myyc/persoarabic_xkb_layout/README.md

 # Features

-* No IBus or other complicated stuff
+* No IBus or other complicated stuff: it works as-is.
 * Phonetic.
 Q key outputs ق, M outputs م and so on
 * If you have used the MacOS Arabic QWERTY (best on the market) this will be very familiar to you, at least the basics